Performance and International Data

 U-Multirank provides comparable data on participating institutions worldwide.
 Data are provided under 5 key areas – teaching and learning, research, knowledge transfer, international orientation, and regional engagement.
 These figures are updated annually, and can be viewed here.
 For an in-depth view of Irish institutions, please visit the dashboard at the U-Multirank link on the right hand side.

 The Eurostudent survey delivers a comprehensive view of student life in Ireland and in Europe, such as their social and economic conditions, accommodation type, migration background, income and study hours.
-Eurostudent 8 will take place in 2021-2024, with the fieldwork phase taking place in Spring 2022.
-A national report and European report will be published.
-The most recent Eurostudent report is for Eurostudent VII (2018-2021).
+Eurostudent 8 report is now available online (2023).
 More details on Eurostudent can be found here.

 European Graduate Tracking Initiative